Center for Biblical Theology and Eschatology

 - "And there were set there six water pots of stone, after the manner of the purifying of the Jews, containing two or three firkins apiece.

 - Jesus saith unto them, Fill the waterpots with water.
 And they filled them up to the brim."

-In similar fashion, God illustrated this same principle in having the saving water for the children of Israel come from a Stone.
-The Jews were forty years in the wilderness and they had no water, and so God in His mercy had the Rock was smitten that they might have water.
+In similar fashion, God illustrated this same principle when He had the saving water for the children of Israel coming out of Egypt, come from a Stone.
+The Jews were forty years in the wilderness and they had no water, and so God in His mercy had the Rock smitten that they might have water.
+The smitten Rock signified Christ.
 Do you see the spiritual correlation here?

 - "Behold, I will stand before thee there upon the Rock in Horeb; and thou shalt smite the Rock, and there shall come water out of it, that the people may drink..."

 "..the Old Testament Concealed, is the New Testament Revealed!"

 That is a faithful axiom.
 Some may have read this verse in Exodus of beating this Rock and thought that it indeed is curious language that a Rock could be hit and water would come out.
 But the fact is, it's not curious at all.
 God has set it up as a spiritual example, a picture pointing to the smiting of Christ and His work in this affliction for us to learn from.
 It is truly a prophesy that Christ is that Rock that will be smitten "for the Children of God," that they might have purification of God upon them.
 Likewise, He is the true Stone from which the saving water which purifies the Jews must come from.
 And just as Israel was saved by the smiting of this rock, we were saved by the smiting of the Rock, which is Christ.
 But don't take my word for it, read it directly from the scriptures.
 In 1st Corinthians God speaks of this episode of the smiting of the Rock in the wilderness, and we read:

 1st Corinthians 10:4